w3c/wai-tutorials/source/tables/tips.html.erb.md

 ## Tips

 -   **Keep it simple:** Complex tables are more work for you as well as being more confusing for users.
-It’s better to use multiple simple tables, each containing the data for one sub-topic.
+It’s better to [break them up into simple tables](multi-level.html#split-up-multi-level-tables), each containing the data for one sub-topic.

+-   **Table separation:** If several tables follow one another, don’t use a single table and put in an additional row of `<th>` cells.
+Screen readers may read aloud all `<th>` cells in a column, resulting in confusion.
+[Start a new `<table>` when the topic changes.](multi-level.html#split-up-multi-level-tables)

 -   **Data separation:**